Nilsty/kube-your-robots/30-example/readme.md

-# Workshop example test
+# Workshop example test suite

-This is a Robotframework example test featuring the [Browser Library](https://robotframework-browser.org/) and the [KubeLibrary](https://github.com/devopsspiral/KubeLibrary).
+This is a [Robot Framework test](example-grafana-login.robot) featuring the [Browser Library](https://robotframework-browser.org/) and the [KubeLibrary](https://github.com/devopsspiral/KubeLibrary).

 The test itself fetches details about a Grafana installation from a Kubernetes cluster to then log into the Grafana Web UI.

-# Your task

-Containerize this test by providing a dockerfile for it and execute it inside the Kubernetes cluster.
+### Your task: Containerize this test by providing a dockerfile for it and execute it inside the Kubernetes cluster.

-# Running locally

 To run this test locally you will need to install
 - Node.js (requirement of the Browser Library) [https://nodejs.org/en/download](https://nodejs.org/en/download)